spiegela/MultiBitField/README.markdown

 We also provide convenient methods for resetting and incrementing fields.
 These methods require active-record and active-relation since they use the "update_attributes" and "update_all" methods.

+When only the columnn name is supplied, it will increment or reset all of the fields.

 ```ruby
 peron.reset(:counter, :daily)
 person.daily